SidhantSaxena/Hand_Sign_Recognition/README.md

-Here’s the revised version with the corrections and improvements:

----

 # **About**
 It is a web platform app that aims to predict/translate hand signs of people with speech disabilities into words.